Installation

 Import local GenBank files (optional)

-For using locally stored GenBank files, the files can be imported or dragged and dropped (depending on your system) into the/user_files
+For using locally stored GenBank files, the files can be imported or dragged and dropped (depending on your system) into the/user_filesdirectory.

 - The use of special characters in file names, might causes errors downstream.